mre/vscode-snippet/README.md

 ## Contributing

+This plugin is far from feature-complete.
-If you want to work on this plugin, feel free to pick one of the open issues and give it a shot.
+If you want to improve it, feel free to pick one of the [open issues](/issues) and give it a shot.
 In case you need any help, just add a comment to the issue to get a conversation started. :smiley: